School Psychology Program Mission

 Educational Specialist in School Psychology Program Overview

-The educational specialist degree program is approved by National Association of School Psychologists (NASP).
+The educational specialist degree program is fully accredited by the National Association of School Psychologists (NASP).
 It also meets the requirements needed for certification as an Educational Staff Associate (the category for school psychologists in the state of Washington).

 Our graduates go on to successful employment.
 In the past few years, 100 percent of our graduates have been hired as school psychologists shortly after completing their internships.

 Course of Study